 6) In the Location field of the Add Security Exception pop-up, keep https:// and add: localhost:8443.

 Firefox doesn't recognize our certificate so they display an Unknown Identity warning even though our certificate and widget are safe.

-8) Keep the Permanently store this exception box checked.
+8) If the Permanently store this exception box is checked, you can keep it checked.
 Click the Confirm Security Exception button.

 9) You can confirm that the certificate has been added by scrolling down the list of servers in the Certificate Manager pop-up.
 You should see Server: localhost:8443.